ajbecerr/ismip6aisgit/README.md

 However, the code here has additional features which are not currently live on the GHub version (https://vhub.org/groups/ghub/resources?alias=ismip6aissvn).

 Specifically:
-- Given computed scalars, the Jupyter Notebook driver runs a compiled version Serrousi's MATLAB plotting routine as a subprocess
+- Given computed scalars, the Jupyter Notebook driver runs a compiled version of Serrousi's MATLAB plotting routine as a subprocess
 - Each plot is saved to a temporary directory (```FiguresPaperFinal/```)
 - Given a directory of captions (```CaptionsPaperFinal/```), the plots and their captions will populate the notebook